If you are concerned that someone may be doing the wrong thing, you can tell us about it.

 When we receive information through a tip-off, we cross check the information and assess whether further action is required.

-Due to privacy laws, we may not be able to inform you of the outcome of our investigation.
+Due to privacy laws, we may not be able to tell you of the outcome of our investigation.
 We also might not be able to provide you with progress updates.
 Rest assured we take all reports seriously.
 If we find enough evidence of criminal behaviour, we may take further steps to refer cases to the Commonwealth Director of Public Prosecutions.
 This may lead to criminal charges and jail.